 There are many reasons, but at the end of the day your customer expects it and Google expects it.

 Don’t worry though.

-Your website doesn’t have to be a big expensive deal – there are many options available from affordable monthly payment eCommerce sites, fully customized WordPress sites and beautiful one page websites – it really does depend on your business objectives and budget.
+Your website doesn’t have to be a big expensive deal – there are many options available from affordable monthly payment eCommerce sites, fully customized WordPress sites and beautiful one-page websites – it really does depend on your business objectives and budget.

-This may seem a complex area, so familiarize yourself with a few key terms as they will save you time and money.
+Websites may seem a complex area, so familiarize yourself with a few key terms as they will save you time and money.